Why Companies Are Moving Away from Next.js in 2026?

 Is server cost a major reason for dropping Next.js?

 Definitely.
 With features like Incremental Static Regeneration (ISR), dynamic server functions, and middleware, hosting costs for complex Next.js apps can spike, especially on non-Vercel platforms.
-Server costs and Next.js vulnerabilities when it comes to performance have been a major factor in why companies are moving away from Next.js.
+Server costs combined with Next.js vulnerabilities around performance have been a major factor in why companies are moving away from Next.js in 2026.